benatkin/kvjs/readme.md

     d.
 Create a .couchapprc in the root directory of this repo
     e.  run `couchapp push`
 2. Edit the documents (the design document and the documents under \_docs) and run `couchapp push` to update them.
-3. Runn `python fulfillment.py` to update documents that are automatically processed or are generated from other documents.
+3. Run `python fulfillment.py` to update documents that are automatically processed or are generated from other documents.
 Then, push again.
 Some changes, especially changing the script renderer, require running `couchapp push` and `python fulfillment.py` more than once.

 Sample `.couchapprc`:
     {